-The Vipassana Meditation Center Dhamma Dharā is one of more than 160 centers worldwide offering courses in Vipassana Meditation, taught by S.N.Goenka and his assistant teachers in the tradition of Sayagyi U Ba Khin.
+The Vipassana Meditation Center Dhamma Dharā is one of about 200 centers worldwide offering courses in Vipassana Meditation, as taught by S.N.Goenka and his assistant teachers in the tradition of Sayagyi U Ba Khin.

 Dhamma Dharā is located in Shelburne, Massachusetts, approximately 90 miles west of Boston and 200 miles north of New York City.
 The center is situated in a traditional, rural farming area of Massachusetts.
 Dairy farms, maple syrup and lumber are some of the local industries.
 The nearby Deerfield and Connecticut rivers flow through an agricultural valley that traverses much of New England.
 Five well known colleges and universities and several community colleges are situated in the valley, attracting many students.
 The nearby village of Shelburne Falls records that Native American tribes kept a peace treaty for the area of one day’s journey in each direction.
 Their Mohawk Trail is now a state road and a national tourist destination for viewing the autumn tree foliage colors.

 Dhamma Dharā was founded in 1982 by the the Sayagyi U Ba Khin Memorial Trust of Massachusetts, Inc., which was formed by students in this meditation tradition to operate Dhamma Dharā.
 The trust responsibilities continue to be shared by a rotating group of old students who volunteer their time, along with other volunteers and staff members, to operate the center.
-Dhamma Dhara has been run solely on a donation basis since its founding 30 years ago.
+Dhamma Dhara has been run solely on a donation basis since its founding.

 Dhamma Dharā means “Land of Dhamma”.
 The Shelburne center was the first Vipassana meditation center in North America.
 The original facility was merely a roomy, comfortable two-story house and barn on eight acres of meadowland.
 Local farmers report that the house was once a temperance tavern (i.e. not serving alcohol) for horse drawn coaches.